cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 #### Accessing old, committed state versions

-ABCI interface requires a support for querying data in past versions.
+One of the functional requirements is to access old state.
+This is done with `abci.Query` structure.
 The version is specified by a block height (so we query for an object by key `K` at a version committed in block height `H`).
-The query is defined in the `abci.Query` structure.
-The number of old versions we support for `abci.Query` is configurable.

-TODO: Verify if we can use same mechanism as for snapshots (offloading it to DB engine):
-+ what's DB storage impact - are snapshots expensive?

-If this won't work, then we will integrate other mechanism discussed in https://github.com/cosmos/cosmos-sdk/discussions/8297#discussioncomment-309918.
+The number of old versions supported for `abci.Query` is configurable.
+Moreover, SDK could provide a way to directly access the state.
+However, a state machines shouldn't do that - since the number of snapshots is configurable, it would lead to a not deterministic execution.

+We validated the Snapshot mechanism for querying old state versions.

-Pruning custom versions could be done using _mark and sweep GC_: once per defined period, a GC will start, mark old objects and prune them.
+Pruning custom versions could be done using a Garbage Collector: once per defined period, a GC will start, and remove old snapshots.
 This will require encoding a version mechanism in a KV store.

 ### Managing versions and pruning